gabrielegilardi/HashTable/README.md

 - Possible to have duplicate values (search will return the first occurrence).

-`Dictionary.py` Dictionary data structure implementation using a hash table.
+`Dictionary.py` Dictionary class implementation using a hash table.

 ```python
 """